JanisNeumann/jn_xgboost/README.md

 # jn_xgboost
 The XGBoost architecture is intended to make testing different XGBoost hyperparameters as easy as possible.
-It is divided into several scripts.
-The main user-facing one is a setup script; its default name is script is jn_xgboost_setup.R.
+It is divided into several scripts.The main user-facing one is a setup script; its default name is script is jn_xgboost_setup.R.
 It is used to set file paths, hyperparameters to test, number of cores etc. and initiates the modeling process by sourcing the second script, jn_xgboost_hub.R.
-It’ s called a hub script because it sources other scripts depending on the settings detected in the setup script.
+It’s called a hub script because it sources other scripts depending on the settings detected in the setup script.
 Currently, it sources a run and eval script depending on whether or not regression or softprob classification is selected by the user.
 The run scripts train one model each for all the possible combinations